-Thanks to the City of Playford's Facebook team for their assistance with this article.]
+Thanks to the City of Playford's council spokespersons for their assistance with this article.]
 November 5, 2018, the Mount Barker District Council issued a "scaring" notice for Little Corellas, following their April 3, 2018 decision endorsing "selective legal shooting" of flock leaders, or "scout" corellas.
-The measures seek to discourage flocks, especially the largest flock, … Continue reading HatchLine: Little Corella Targeted
+The measures seek to discourage flocks, especially the largest flock, from … Continue reading HatchLine: Little Corella Targeted

 Melbourne birds gathered for their bird social event October 6, 2018.
 Eclectus parrots, quakers, cockatiels, conures, even ringnecks filled the hall . . . along with their parronts.
 Whether on heads, shoulders, back or arms, parrots generally circulated with their humans, but there was also free time on perches.
 Between eating -- and eating -- … Continue reading Psitta-Social: Melbourne parrots caper and tease